jepstein-eagle/adaptable/packages/adaptable/readme/functions/layout-function.md

 However Layouts can, optionally, also include column sorting, grouping and pivoting information in their definitions which will be included in the [Layout](https://api.adaptabletools.com/interfaces/_src_predefinedconfig_layoutstate_.layout.html).

-#### Vendor Grid Info
-Layouts can also include underlying information about the Grid which will be automatically re-applied when the Layout loads.

-This is done by setting the  `includeVendorStateInLayouts` property to true in [Layout Options](https://api.adaptabletools.com/interfaces/_src_adaptableoptions_layoutoptions_.layoutoptions.html#includevendorstateinlayouts)

-> Vendor Layout Information is not available for all underlying grids.

 ### Creating Layouts